codingcronus/codingcronus.github.io/integration-tests-with-docker.md

 ### A better solution using Containers
 **Dedicated database**

 A  better solution is to have a dedicated database per developer.
 This requires quite some setup and is prone for subtle differences in each environment.
-Re-synchronizing the data in the Test Fixture Tear Down method would be trivial, but might also prove to be very time consuming depending on the amount of data.
+Re-synchronizing the data in the Test Fixture Tear Down method would be trivial, but might also prove to be very time consuming to execute depending on the amount of data.

 **Containerized database**